Sega World Sydney: Rides

-As well as the rides, the park included a fast-food outlet and an extensive coin-op video arcade, featuring over 100 arcade games.
+As well as the rides, the park also included a fast-food outlet and an extensive coin-op arcade, featuring over 100 arcade games.
 All games in this area were set to Free Play at a point in early 2000, prior to the closure.

 All of the park's major attractions, except for Magic Motion 4D, were available at other Sega World parks, with AS-1 and R360 also being available at other venues not operated by Sega.

 Sonic Live in Sydney

-A half-hour live show hosted at the park, Sonic Live in Sydney, was hosted daily at the park.
+A half-hour live show, titled Sonic Live in Sydney, was hosted daily at the park.
 During the show, Doctor Robotnik escapes from the planet Mobius to Australia and attempts a hostile takeover of Sydney, which is foiled by Sonic, Tails, and Princess Sally.
-Most of the music and sound effects for the show were taken from Masato Nakamura's score on Sonic The Hedgehog 2, with three original musical numbers: "What Are We Waiting For" sung by Sonic, "Give Me Chaos" sung by Robotnik, and "Thank You For Being You" sung by Sally.
+Most of the music and sound effects for the show were taken from Masato Nakamura's score on Sonic the Hedgehog 2, with three original musical numbers: "What Are We Waiting For" sung by Sonic, "Give Me Chaos" sung by Robotnik, and "Thank You for Being You" sung by Sally.
 A studio-recorded version of the performance was released on CD at the park.

 In 1998, one year after Sydney was first performed, the show was shut down due to a lack of interest from Sega.
 It was quickly replaced with a puppetry-based remake that began performing from 1998 until the park's closure in 2000.

-As of 2024, no video of either version of the show has surfaced, and only the audio for the first incarnation is known to exist.
+Since the park's closure, no footage of either incarnation of the show was known to exist outside of a soundtrack CD of the first incarnation.
+This CD, which was sold in the park's gift shop, contained album versions of all three of the show's songs, as well as the entire dialogue track that the show's actors would mime along to.

+In August 2026, a complete video recording of the first incarnation of the show was discovered by the editorial staff of the newly-founded Australian video game culture magazine Continue, with the story behind the discovery being detailed in its first issue.

+Nine seconds of footage from the second incarnation has also been independently discovered as part of a home movie showing various sections of the park.